'Security situation' at London Tube station

-London (CNN)London's transport body shut down part of an underground train line Friday morning because of what it says is a "security situation" at Parsons Green Tube station, in the capital's southwest.
+London (CNN)London's transport body shut down part of an underground train line during the Friday morning rush hour because of what it says is a "security situation" at Parsons Green Tube station, in the capital's southwest.

 London's Metropolitan Police said on Twitter: "We are aware of an incident at Parsons Green tube station.
 Officers are in attendance."